 Thanks to advancements in mobile technology, you no longer have to leave those incredible games at home.
 Instead, with a Nintendo 64 emulator for your phone, you can take Star Fox or Goldeneye anywhere you go, right in your pocket.
 The N64 emulator scene is huge, and it’s no different on Android devices.
-Unlike many consoles, there are quite a few selections for emulators on Android, and it might be a bit confusing which one to choose.
-If you’re looking for a guide for the N64 emulator market on Android, you’ve come to the right place: we’ve found the best one.
+There’s several N64 emulators for Android, however, which might make it a bit of a confusing choice.
+If you’re looking for a guide for the N64 emulator market on Android, we’ve found the best one.

 I tested several different emulators on Android, selecting based on user rating and amount of downloads on Google Play.
 Unlike the Nintendo DS or PSP emulators on Android, most N64 emulators are completely free.
 The majority of these emulators are built off the open-source Mupen64 emulator on Windows and MacOS, first developed in the early 2000s.
 Our top pick, Mupen64Plus FZ, was built on top of the Mupen architecture last developed over a decade ago, as was our runner-up, Super64Plus.
 While both of these emulators perform about as well as the other, I have to give my overall pick to Mupen64Plus FZ, a great performing emulator that also happens to be completely free.